Dickey Kerr

 Richard Henry Kerr (July 3, 1893 – May 4, 1963) was an American professional baseball pitcher for the Chicago White Sox of Major League Baseball.
 He also served as a coach and manager in the minor leagues.

 Early life

 Kerr was born in St. Louis, Missouri, one of Richard J. and Anna (née Tieman) Kerr's nine children.
 Kerr's father worked as a firefighter on rafts along the Mississippi.
 Prior to playing baseball, Kerr competed in amateur boxing.

 Kerr married Cora (nicknamed "Pep") Downing at age 21, on July 7, 1914.
 The couple remained married until Kerr's death in 1963.

-Kerr started playing baseball 14 alongside amateur adult baseball players.
+Kerr started playing baseball at 14 alongside amateur adult baseball players.
 In 1909, Kerr and one of his brothers joined the Paragould Scouts in the Northeast Arkansas League.
 He played for lower-level teams from 16 to 22, including the Cairo Egyptians and the Cleburne Railroaders.
 In 1917, he joined the Milwaukee Brewers of the American Association, then one of the top minor leagues, for whom he pitched 448 innings in two seasons.